auth0/laravel-auth0/docs/Configuration.md

 ### Order of Priority

-The SDK compiles configuration data from multiple potential sources, in the following order:
+The SDK collects configuration data from multiple potential sources, in the following order:

 - `.auth0.json` files
 - `.env` (dotenv) files